github/secure_headers/README.md

 Sometimes you need to override your content security policy for a given endpoint.
 Rather than applying the exception globally, you have a few options:

 1. Use procs as config values as mentioned above.
-1. Specifying `ensure_security_headers csp: ::SecureHeaders::Configuration.csp.merge(script_src: shadyhost.com)` in a descendent controller will override the settings for that controller only.
+1. Specifying `ensure_security_headers csp: SecureHeaders::Configuration.csp.merge(script_src: shadyhost.com)` in a descendent controller will override the settings for that controller only.
 1. Override the `secure_header_options_for` class instance method. e.g.

 ```ruby